 Graskop is a small town in Mpumalanga province, South Africa, that is a great starting point to visit all the attractions on the Panorama Route.
-Graskop is a very nice little town with some hotels, restaurants, and activity centers such as rafting, canyoning … You can also find vacation homes for wealthy South Africans.
+Graskop is a very nice little town with a lot of Graskop self-catering accommodation options, restaurants, and activities.
+We have put together all you need for a perfect Graskop weekend away.

 In Afrikaans, “Graskop” means “hill of herbs”, and indeed, it is quite cool here, because the town is 1,400 meters above sea level.
-It is located at the entrance to the scenic road near Kowyns Pass, which passes through Blyde Canyon and can be travelled by car (allow for a visit day by making all stops at the viewpoints).
+It is located at the entrance to the scenic road near Kowyns Pass, which passes through Blyde Canyon, and can be traveled by car (allow for a visit day by making all stops at the viewpoints).
 We stopped at each of the viewpoints to gaze at the river and the remote rocks below from all angles.
 The most beautiful views are those of God’s Window, do not miss it.
-It is a pity that the town is so dead at night; the truth is that there is nothing to do except go to bed early.
-Better to head to Sabie for more action.

 Be sure to visit God’s Window, The Blyde River Canyon, Sabie Waterfalls and the Bourke’s Luck Potholes.
 Also take the opportunity to buy gifts and souvenirs here, as it is one of the most affordable places for this in South Africa.

-Graskop Gorge Lift is another perfect place to stop along the Panorama Route.
-The lift itself allows you to descend to the floor of a breathtakingly beautiful gorge and explore a magical natural ecosystem, where waterfalls and a small stream create a thick lush rainforest that’s home to an amazing array of wildlife and an incredible variety of plants and trees.
-For rates about the Graskop Gorge entrance fee visit the Graskop Gorge Lift website.
+Graskop Gorge Lift Co is another perfect place to stop along the Panorama Route.
+The lift allows you to descend to the floor of a breathtakingly beautiful gorge and explore a magical natural ecosystem.
+The area is home to an amazing array of wildlife and an incredible variety of plants and trees.

 Accommodation in Graskop varies from luxury lodges, hotels, self-catering chalets and guest houses.
-Below are 3 of the places to stay in Graskop.
+Below are 3 of our favourite places.

 Mac Mac Forest Retreat is centrally situated between Sabie, 1.5 km away from Mac Mac Graskop and Pilgrim’s Rest in the picturesque Mpumalanga Escarpment area.

 Mogodi Lodge is situated just 15 meters from the Graskop Gorge Falls with a magnificent view over the Mpumalanga Lowveld.
-An ideal location for guests to enjoy the abundant natural beauty.
+It is an ideal location for guests to enjoy the abundant natural beauty.
 Here you can go on forest walks, bergs hikes or pay a visit to our rain forest.

 We believe that this is one of the destinations that fit well, more or less, on any date.
 Even so, when preparing your trip to South Africa, keep in mind that there are 3 tourist seasons in the country: